6.8 Media literacy and safe use of new media

 During the past decade, more and more attention has been paid to digital and media literacy in Flemish policy with e.g. a special focus on media literacy in the Flemish Youth and Children’s Rights Plan 2020-2024 (Vlaams Jeugd- en Kinderrechtenbeleidsplan - JKP, see below), an integration of media literacy into the curriculum and final objectives of secondary education (See section on media literacy and online safety through formal education), a joint concept note on Media Literacy by the Minister of Media and the Minister of Education in 2012 (see below), and the evolution of the reading promotion project Newspapers in the Classroom to a broader media literacy project News in the Classroom in 2017.

 In March 2020, the Flemish Government selected five priorities for the new Flemish Youth and Children's Rights Policy Plan (2020-2024).
 Media literacy is one of these priorities.
-For each of the five chosen priorities, the relevant ministers, experts, specific policy officers, youth (work) organizations and local authorities will now take further concrete action.
+For each of the five chosen priorities, the relevant ministers, experts, specific policy officers, youth (work) organizations and local authorities took further concrete action.
 These expert teams gave concrete substance to the priority.
-This resulted in the definitive Youth and Children's Rights Policy Plan with a strategy and concrete actions on media literacy was approved in October 2020.
+The final Youth and Children's Rights Policy Plan 2020-2024 with a strategy and concrete actions on media literacy was approved in October 2020.
 The concrete objectives regarding media literacy are:

 - To stimulate and develop knowledge, skills and attitudes through information, training, guidance and support